Llanymynech: History

-Under the Normans, the village came under the rule of the Marcher Lord (Lord of the March or border counties), and a fortification called Carreghofa Castle was built by the Earl of Shrewsbury around 1101.
+Under the Normans, the village came under the rule of a Marcher Lord (a Lord of the March or border counties), and a fortification called Carreghofa Castle was built by the Earl of Shrewsbury around 1101.
 The place where the castle was probably built, at Tanat Camp, just to the west of Llanymynech Hill and overlooking the Tanat valley, implies it was defending the hill which was being mined for copper and lead, as well as silver.
-Being situated directly on the borderlands, the castle changed hands between the English and Welsh numerous times during the 12th and 13th centuries.
+Being situated in the borderlands, the castle changed hands between the English and Welsh numerous times during the 12th and 13th centuries.
 In 1187 the castle was captured by Owain Fychan, prince of Powys, who was then murdered at the castle by his cousins Gwenwynwyn and Cadwallon.

-In 1194, the castle was recaptured by the English with the purpose of reopening the mines on Llanymynech Hill and extracting silver.
+In 1194, the castle was recaptured by the English with the intention of reopening the mines on Llanymynech Hill and extracting silver.
 Richard I had been captured and held for a ransom of £100,000, and the Bishop of Salisbury, Hubert Walter, heard of the discovery of silver at the Carreghofa Mine on Llanymynech Hill; he decided to develop the mine and reopen the mint at Shrewsbury to refine the silver and make it into coins.
-Unfortunately, the total amount of silver produced only came to the value of £20, 11 shillings and 11 pence.
+However the total amount of silver produced only came to the value of £20, 11 shillings and 11 pence.
 This mine was located north of the present quarry, and just south of the present golf course clubhouse.
 In the 1230s, the castle was destroyed and the stones were eventually removed and used to construct nearby Carreghofa Hall.
 Very little remains of the castle today.

+Recent times

 The Welsh Church Act 1914 disestablished the Church in Wales from the Church of England.
 During the period while the enactment was delayed by the Suspensory Act 1914, and even though the parish church is situated on the English side of the border, because the ecclesiastical parish straddled the border, Llanymynech was one of the nineteen border parishes that were balloted by the Welsh Church Commissioners to decide whether it should remain with the Church of England or join the disestablished Church in Wales.
 The parishioners of Llanymynech voted in 1915 by 315 to 130 to remain part of the Church of England.
 The parish therefore ceased to be part of the Welsh Diocese of St Asaph, and was transferred to the Diocese of Lichfield, so remaining part of the Church of England.

-Llanymynech faced unique difficulties during the COVID-19 pandemic, as Wales and England set different legal restrictions on travel and business.
+The two halves of Llanymynech were subject to different restrictions during the COVID-19 pandemic, as Wales and England set different legal restrictions on travel and business.